Preserving Original Idea in a New Format

 I’d happily use it again for another project, save for two shortcomings: first, there is no option to print anything on the front cover.
 Second, and even more egregious, is the horrific gold printed serif font on the spine.
 There were no options for font, color, or size in the book’s online configuration screen.
 An oversight that I sincerely hope the production folks at IngramSpark figure out how to reconcile in the future.

 Functional, yes.
-And even tolerably intriguing, save for the spine treatment, which is not something any designer would have chosen.
+And even tolerably intriguing, save for the spine treatment, which is not something any sensible designer would have chosen.
+Hopefully, IngramSpark / LightningSource offers more capability in this regard in the future.